jonkykong/SideMenu/README.md

 menuAddPanGestureToPresent(toView toView: UIView) -> UIPanGestureRecognizer
 ```

+## Known Issues
+Don't try to change the status bar appearance when presenting a menu.
+When used with quick gestures/animations, it causes the presentation animation to not complete properly and locks up the UI.
+See [radar 21961293](http://www.openradar.me/21961293) for more information.

 ## License

 SideMenu is available under the MIT license.
 See the LICENSE file for more info.